 Voters should elect Sound Transit Board members directly

-Voters in the Sound Transit taxing district will get to decide this November whether or not they want to be indefinitely taxed in order to fund Sound Transit’s light rail extensions in Sound Transit 3 (ST3).
+If you are a voter in the Sound Transit taxing district, this November you will get to decide whether or not you want to be taxed into the unforeseeable future in order to fund Sound Transit’s light rail extensions.

-The Sound Transit Board that unanimously approved the regressive $54 billion-dollar tax package to go to the ballot consists of 18 members, including the current Secretary of the Washington State Department of Transportation.
-Fourteen of these members are hand-picked by the King, Pierce and Snohomish County executives.
-In fact, a majority of the members are picked by the Sound Transit Board Chair and King County Executive Dow Constantine.
+The Sound Transit Board that unanimously approved this $54 billion-dollar tax package to go to the ballot consists of 18 members, including the current Acting Secretary of the Washington State Department of Transportation.
+Fourteen of these members are hand-picked by the King, Pierce and Snohomish County Executives.
+In fact, a majority of the members are picked by the Sound Transit Board Chair and King County Executive, Dow Constantine.
 This structure of appointment versus popular election shields the Board and the Sound Transit staff from direct public accountability.

 Consequently, the Board members are selected for their loyalty to Sound Transit rather than to their constituents.
-Over its 22-year history, very few members have challenged the organization, and those that have, like former King County Councilman and Sound Transit Board member Rob McKenna, were removed from the Board.
+Over its 22-year history, very few members have challenged the organization, and those that have, like former Sound Transit Board member Rob McKenna, were removed from the Board.

-Sound Transit claims they are held accountable through the 15-member Citizen’s Oversight Panel (COP), but the panel members are appointed by the Sound Transit Board.
+Sound Transit claims they are held accountable through the Citizen’s Oversight Panel, but the panel members are appointed by the Sound Transit Board.
 Moreover, applicants must adhere to Sound Transit’s Ethics Policy, which requires that:

 “All Sound Transit Board members, officers and employees devote their best efforts and attention to…strengthening public confidence in the integrity of Sound Transit’s decisions…”